Alumni Story: Tom Winget

 Applying a curious and determined mindset learned through Bowman’s individualized learning model led him to secure an internship at Cisco where he developed automated testing for a security product.
-He is looking forward to college graduation in 2017 and successfully tackling more professional challenges ahead.
+He is looking forward to college graduation and successfully tackling more professional challenges ahead.

 Experiences like these helped Tom become a self-motivated learner, an insightful investigator, and a collaborative team member-- essential characteristics for interdisciplinary scientific inquiry that will advance the wellness of the people and the planet.